 (d) DETERMINATION OF OPPOSITION.
-To determine whether a candidate for the Board of Supervisors is opposed as required under Section 1.140(a)(3) of this Chapter or a candidate for Mayor is opposed as required under Section 1.140.5(a)(4) of this Chapter, the Executive Director shall review the material filed pursuant to Section 1.152 of this Chapter, and may review any other material.
+To determine whether a candidate for the Board of Supervisors is opposed as required under Section 1.140(a)(3) 1.140(b)(3) of this Chapter or a candidate for Mayor is opposed as required under Section 1.140(c)(3)1.140(c)(3)1.140(c)(3)1.140.5(a)(4) of this Chapter, the Executive Director shall review the material filed pursuant to Section 1.152 of this Chapter, and may review any other material.

 (e) CERTIFICATION.
-If the Executive Director determines that a candidate for the Board of Supervisors has satisfied the requirements of Section 1.140 or a candidate for Mayor has satisfied the requirements of Section 1.140.5, the Executive Director shall notify the candidate and certify to the Controller that the candidate is eligible to receive public financing under this Chapter.
+If the Executive Director determines that a candidate for Mayor or the Board of Supervisors has satisfied the requirements of Section 1.140 or a candidate for

+Mayor has satisfied the requirements of Section 1.140.5, the Executive Director shall notify the candidate and certify to the Controller that the candidate is eligible to receive public financing under this Chapter.
 The Executive Director shall not certify that a candidate is eligible to receive public financing if the candidate's declaration or supporting material is incomplete or otherwise inadequate to establish eligibility.
-The Executive Director shall determine whether to certify a candidate no later than 30 days after the date the candidate submits his or her eandidate declaration and supporting material, provided that the Executive Director shall make all determinations regarding whether to certify a candidate no later than the 60th 55th day before the election.
+The Executive Director shall determine whether to certify a candidate no later than 30 days after the date the candidate submits his or her declaration and supporting material, provided that the Executive Director shall make all determinations regarding whether to certify a candidate no later than the 55th day before the election.

 (f) RESUBMISSION.
 If the Executive Director declines to certify that a candidate is eligible to receive public financing under this Chapter, the Executive Director shall notify the candidate.
-Notwithstanding Section $1.142(\underline{b})(a)$ of this Chapter, the candidate may, within five business days of the date of notification, resubmit the declaration and supporting material.
+Notwithstanding Section 1.142(b) of this Chapter, the candidate may, within five business days of the date of notification, resubmit the declaration and supporting material.
 If the candidate does not timely resubmit, the Executive Director's determination is final.

 If, after viewing resubmitted material, the Executive Director declines to certify that a candidate is eligible to receive public financing under this Chapter, the Executive Director shall notify the candidate of this fact.
 Additional resubmissions may be permitted in the Executive Director's discretion.
-If the candidate fails to resubmit in the time specified by the Executive Director, or if no further resubmissions are permitted,-the Executive Director's determination is final.
+If the candidate fails to resubmit in the time specified by the Executive Director, or if no further resubmissions are permitted, the Executive Director's determination is final.